Alaska hero image

 • Q: When is the best window to see the northern lights?
 A: Late September through March offers the highest aurora activity; we target Fairbanks or Arctic lodges with multi-night stays and flexible schedules to improve viewing odds.

 • Q: Do we need passports for Alaska cruises?
-A: Closed-loop cruises that start and end in the U.S. typically only need a passport card, but itineraries that call in Canada require full passports—we confirm requirements and assist with documentation timelines.
+A: Closed-loop cruises that start and end in the U.S. may allow other approved documents, but itineraries with Canadian ports typically require full passports; we confirm requirements and documentation timelines before deposit deadlines.

 • Q: How strenuous are daily activities?
 A: Expect moderate walking on boardwalks and uneven terrain; we offer accessible alternatives such as cultural centers, tram rides, or shorter nature walks for varied mobility levels.